 Leukotriene modifiers.
-There is little data to suggest a role for leukotriene modifiers in acute asthma258.
+There are little data to suggest a role for leukotriene modifiers in acute asthma258.
+Small investigations have demonstrated improvement in PEF410, but clinical relevance requires more study.

 Sedatives.
 Sedation should be strictly avoided during exacerbations of asthma because of the respiratory depressant effect of anxiolytic and hypnotic drugs.
 An association between the use of these drugs and avoidable asthma deaths^{209,259} has been demonstrated.